Chapter 2 - Getting Started

 Determine Design Team – “In-House” or Consultant

-At this point, the PM should decide as to if the project will be completed by City staff or private consultants, solely or jointly.
+At this point, the PM should decide if the project will be completed by City staff or private consultants, solely or jointly.
 This decision will be based on several factors including staff workload, project difficulty, City staff expertise in the design area, and design timeline.

-For most projects, the annual statement of General Qualifications which are requested by staff will suffice.
+For most projects, the annual statement of General Qualifications which is requested by staff will suffice.
 For projects with complex issues or that require specialized design services, project-specific Requests for Qualifications (RFQ) should be issued.

 Refer to document: SOP – CONSULTANT SELECTION PROCESS

 Development of Professional Services Agreement